FranckPachot/ybdemo/docker/yb-lab/README.md

 You should see reads and writes distributed in http://localhost:7000/tablet-servers

 When you stop another node that the one the thread is connected, you should see at most a few seconds wait.
 Leaders will be lected on other nodes and only followers remain.
-From the web console, the yb-tserver-1 taking no read/writes (they were rebalanced to the others) and becoming DEAD after 60 seconds.
+From the web console, the yb-tserver-1 taking no read/writes (they were rebalanced to the others) and becoming DEAD after 60 seconds (as set by `--follower_unavailable_considered_failed_sec`).

 ```
 docker stop yb-tserver-1